vmware-samples/euc-samples/UEM-Samples/Sensors/README.md

 This Powershell script allows you to automatically import PowerShell/Shell (.sh & .zsh)/Python scripts (Sensor Samples) as Workspace ONE Sensors in the Workspace ONE UEM Console.
 MUST RUN AS ADMIN

 ### Description
 Place this PowerShell script in the same directory of all of your samples (.ps1/.sh/.zsh/.py files, note file extension is not required, sha-bang will be used to determine scripting language) or use the `-SensorsDirectory` parameter to specify your directory.
 This script when run will parse the sensor sample scripts, check if they already exist, then upload to Workspace ONE UEM via the REST API.
+If the `-UpdateSensors` parameter is provided, existing sensors with the same name will have the Description, Platform Architecture, Return Type and Sensor Code updated in the console.

 ### Examples